mandelsoft/engine/README.md

 processing phases.
 Every phase has the same interface towards the
 engine:
 - provide current state
-- accepting target state from an triggering external object
+- accepting target state from a triggering external object
 - providing dependency information according to current and target state
 - providing a processing step (which might provide incremental progress)